ibm-cloud-docs/vmwaresolutions/services/mcv_ordering-multi-zone.md

 ### Witness location
 {: #mcv_ordering-location-witness}

 From the multizone region, select the availability zone of the witness site.
 The remaining management and vSAN™ stretched resource clusters are placed in the remaining availability zones.
-The witness site in a vSAN stretched cluster acts as the arbitrator to determine placement in the event of a loss of connectivity or failure of an availability zone.
+The witness site in a vSAN stretched cluster acts as the arbitrator to determine placement if a loss of connectivity or failure of an availability zone.
 This witness is considered the third fault domain in the stretched cluster architecture.

 ### Consolidated cluster location
 {: #mcv_ordering-location-concolidated-cluster}